Gluten-Free Chicken Pot Pie

 Make it a Meal

 To round out this gluten-free chicken pie for a full meal, add some healthy and light veggie sides!
-Here are some of my favorites to pair with chicken pot pie in the fall or winter:
+Here are some of my favorites to serve with chicken pot pie in the fall or winter:

 A thick slice of chicken pot pie on a plate.